 - Have you eliminated a lot of movement and activities from your life due to prior injury, pain, or fear?

 - What are some of the daily tasks that your body requires?
 Can you break them into small parts and train them?

-- Do you have tools to help bring you relief, even on your worst days?
+- Do you have both active and passive tools to help bring you relief, even on your worst days?

-- Do you focus on movement and sensing, or have you been taught a “muscle” approach?
+- Do you focus on movement and sensing, or have you been taught a “muscle” or "joint isolation" approach?

 - Have your joints adopted a guarded posture out of fear of your personal ranges?

 If you adopt a curious mindset and tune into both your emotional response and bodily reactions, you can reap the benefit of rewiring your patterns, your brain, and ultimately your pain.
-Even with Hypermobility Ehlers Danlos Syndrome, we have the opportunity for neural plasticity: our bodies and brains can change at any age.
-As EDSers we may have inherently poor proprioception, and there are of course activities that really won’t serve our structure well.
-There are, however, countless other ways of moving that can help us thrive every day; changing our stimulus can change our lives.
+Even with hEDS or HSD, we have the opportunity for neural plasticity: our bodies and brains can change at any age.
+While there are of course activities that really won’t serve a hypermobile human's structure well, there are countless other ways of moving that can help us thrive every day; changing our stimulus can change our lives.